-Before you install IBM Spectrum Scale Erasure Code Edition, your network must pass the latency network KPIs for Ethernet networks to support RDMA network.
+Before installing IBM Spectrum Scale Erasure Code Edition, your network must pass the latency network KPIs for Ethernet networks to support RDMA network.

-Note: In the IBM Spectrum Scale Erasure Code Edition, customers are required to meet the following network KPI metrics before an installation is completed.
+Note: In the IBM Spectrum Scale Erasure Code Edition, customers will be required to meet the following network KPI metrics before an installation is completed.
 For more information, see "Network requirements and precheck" on page 15.
-Also, you must verify that the hardware that is planned for ECE storage servers meets the minimum requirements.
+Also, you must verify that the hardware planned for ECE storage servers meets the minimum requirements.
 For more information, see "Minimum hardware requirements and precheck" on page 9.
-The installation toolkit would also verify that your hardware meets minimum requirements, but it is useful to execute this tool before you begin the installation.
+The installation toolkit will also verify that your hardware meets minimum requirements, but it is useful to execute this tool prior to beginning your installation.